Invasion Percolation on Power-Law Branching Processes: Combining the ingredients

 \paragraphi{Convergence of the unconditional one-dimensional distribution} Next, we extend this to convergence of the unconditional Laplace transform, which follows in a straightforward manner. \begin{lemma}[Convergence of the unconditional Laplace transform] Fix $\alpha\in(0,1)$ and $\ell\in\mathbb{N}$, then

 \end{lemma} \begin{proof} We define the functions

 and

 Then, based on the previous part, we have convergence of $f_k$ to $f$, restricted to $a_i\in(0,1)$ for all $i<k$.
-Based on Lemma \ref{lem:prod_Wk} it follows that $W_k/W_{k-i}$ has a limit in $k$ jointly for all $i<k$ that is between $(0,1)$.
-Therefore, by the generalised continuous function theorem \cite[Theorem 3.4.4]{Whitt2002}, we find
+By Lemma \ref{lem:prod_Wk} it follows that $W_k/W_{k-i}$ has a limit in $k$ jointly for all $i<k$ that is between $(0,1)$.
+Therefore, by the generalised continuous function theorem \cite[Theorem 3.4.4]{Whitt2002}, we find, the limit being

 Moreover, as $f_k(\cdot)$ and $f(\cdot)$ are bounded functionals, the Portmanteau theorem implies convergence of the respective expectations. \end{proof}

 \paragraphi{Convergence of the finite-dimensional distributions} As $(Z_\ell)_{\ell\geq 0}$ is a discrete-time process, it remains to show convergence of the finite-dimensional distribution.
 This directly proves Theorem \ref{thm-main} for $\alpha\in(0,1)$.
 The proof shows similarities to Lemma~\ref{lem:finite_dim_assumption} but is catered to the result of Lemma~\ref{lem:conv_one-dim_volume_alphain(0,1)}.